kurtosis-tech/kurtosis/README.md

 ----
 ## What is Kurtosis?
-[Kurtosis](https://www.kurtosis.com) is a composable build system for reproducible test environments, enabling developers to easily define dynamic service dependencies, inject data, and re-use environment definitions for multi-container tests.
+[Kurtosis](https://www.kurtosis.com) is a composable build system for reproducible test environments, enabling developers to easily define dynamic service dependencies, programmatically inject data, and re-use environment definitions for multi-container tests.

 #### Kurtosis has a definition language with:
 - An instruction set of useful primitives for setting up and manipulating environment